HeadphoneCairn/Roudi/README.md

   - **Other**: Tune request (F0) and system reset (FF)

-# Concepts and Notes
+# Some General Concepts

 - All changes you make are saved automatically.
 Most of the time, this is really great.
 Sometimes it is annoying, but this design choice was made to keep things easy and clear.
-- The MIDI configuration active on the level on page remains active in the level two page.
+- The MIDI configuration active on the play page remains active on the utility page.
 So, e.g. if you are on a MULTI and you switch to the MONITOR, you'll see the output of the MULTI routing.
 - There are two conventions for numbering notes in MIDI:
   1. MIDI note 60 = C3
   2. MIDI note 60 = C4 = middle C = 261.63Hz, MIDI note 69 = A4 = 440.00Hz
-  We chose the second convention.
+  We chose this convention.
 - If you change the MIDI channels of your MIDI instruments, its Roudi channel name will no longer correspond.
 The easiest way to correct is, is to go into the old name in SINGLE and save it to the new channel number.
-- Every time you change the midi configuration such as: select a channel in single or multi, change octave, velocity, setting, ... note offs are sent to all active MIDI channels.
-So, basically when you change stuff, any note you are holding down an your keyboard will be terminated.
+- Every time you change the midi configuration, for instance by selecting a channel in single or multi, change octave, velocity, setting, ... note offs are sent to all active MIDI channels.
+So, basically when you change stuff, any note you are holding on your keyboard will be terminated.
 - Panic is implemented by sending an *All Sound Off* message to all 16 output channels.
 Sadly, not all synthesizers have a full MIDI implementation and might ignore the *All Sound Off* message.

-# TODO

-Filters:
-- program change overrides cc filter for CC0
-- mod wheel overrides cc filter for CC1

-Allow mode to map mod wheel to aftertouch

-Increase number of stored messages in MIDI monitor. currenlty 64

-# Programming stuff

-#define ENABLE_RAW exist in Debug.cpp
-#define ENABLE_DEBUG exists in PageMonitor.cpp
-#define SET_DEFAULT_CHANNEL_NAMES exists in Data.cpp

-Memory usage

 # Cases